Are You In a Committed Intimate Relationship under Washington State Law?

-Courts look for patterns such as:
+Courts look for evidence of:

 - Shared major expenses or mortgage payments

-- Pooling funds for meaningful purchases
+- Pooling money for meaningful purchases

 Time, Cost, and Strategy in CIR Cases